CMS-ECAL-Trigger-Group/WeightsConfigurationP5/README.md

 ## Weight configuration lookup

-Once a weight configuration is the ConfDB the script `query_weight_config.py` can be used to query WeightGroups and WeightIdMap from a specific version.
+Once a weight configuration is the ConfDB the script `query_weight_config.py` can be used to query the TPmode, the WeightGroups and
+WeightIdMap from a specific version.
 The script creates the txt files in the standard configuration to be used for the ECALTPGParamBuilder or to build custom CondDB tags.